Aaron98990/ways-of-the-game/misconduct.md

 Here are some examples:
 - You cannot say "pass it here" to an opponent if you are not the teammate of the person who has the ball.
 - You cannot yell/scream for the purpose to scare the opponent when they are attempting to play the ball (e.g. goalkeeper punting the ball)

+Clapping is okay as long as its not done in an opponents face.
 <!-- - You cannot clap to distract the opponent when they are attempting to play the ball (e.g. penalty kick)  I remember seeing in one of my matches the team-mates clapping as their team-mate takes the penalty kick.
 That was weird. -->

 #### **Permission to leave**